GemHunt/find-parts-faster/README.md

 **Notes:**
 * It’s not a precise measuring system
+* The system is intended to stand on it's own without robotics

 **How does this work:**
 * It uses deep learning a ton of lighting and camera angle augmention